Skip to main content

 Comment

-In a recent blog article, Sodexo’s Global Chief Diversity Officer Rohini Anand (2019) explains that diversity and inclusion, and CSR have many shared goals – with both ‘reaching out to disenfranchised communities, bringing new insights to the table and driving collaborative solutions to business challenges.’
+In her Trellis Group blog article, Sodexo’s Global Chief Diversity Officer Rohini Anand (2019) explains that diversity and inclusion, and CSR have many shared goals – with both ‘reaching out to disenfranchised communities, bringing new insights to the table and driving collaborative solutions to business challenges.’
 Many of the skills used also intersect, from change management and community relations to measurement and telling the story.
 She goes on to suggest that greater collaboration between those working on these two agendas can only be beneficial.

 A diverse workforce can also enhance important business activities such as problem solving and innovation.
 You’ll find out more in the next section.